Cervical Cancer Diagnosis

 - Endocervical curettage – A procedure used to collect cells or tissue samples from the cervical canal using a curette (spoon-shaped instrument) for later evaluation under a microscope.

 To discuss cervical cancer diagnosis and treatment with the cancer experts at Moffitt, please call 1-888-663-3488 or schedule an appointment online by filling out our new patient registration form.
-Even if you don’t have a referral, our physicians will be pleased to consult with you.
+Even if you don’t have a referral, you can make an appointment with one of our physicians.